Bobbo117/MQ135-Air-Quality-Sensor/README.md

 a. computer via USB to Arduino IDE

 b.
-OLED display via I2C if the #define OLED line is not disabled
+OLED display via I2C if one is present

 c.
 Thingspeak.com via WIFI if the #define THINGSPEAK line is not disabled